Rest Breaks in Exams – How They Work

 You must tell an invigilator when you want to take a rest break.

-While you are on a rest break, your exam time stops.
+While you are on a rest break, your exam time stops and you cannot do any work.

-You are normally allowed up to 15 minutes of rest break per hour of exam time.
+You are allowed up to 15 minutes of rest break per hour of exam time, based on the validated exam duration.

 Rest breaks cannot be saved if you do not use them.